EmanuelSommer/bnn_interplay_priors_overparam/README.md

 - Diagnostics and training logs.

 **Utils:** We also provide utility CLI tools that 1) aggregate multiple experiments (`experiments/pool_results.py`) and 2) save a subset of traces for large experiments (`experiments/save_traces.py`).

+## Figures

+Based on the (further aggregated) results of the experiments the figures can be generated using the scripts in the `experiments/figures` directory.

+> **Note:** The across and within layer grid of marginal bivariate densities of the large experiment with 10M posterior samples (`experiment/configs/scale_regr_mile.yaml`) are shipped with the repository within the `data/fireball/mile_air/marginal_densities/` folder.
+The two numbers like `1_2` in the file names refer to the layer indices.